Barriers and Facilitators to Rural Program Evaluation

-Substance use disorder treatment and prevention programs, especially in rural areas, frequently face several barriers to evaluation, including:
+Substance use disorder (SUD) programs, especially in rural areas, may face

-- Lack of resources and funding to carry out an evaluation or hire an independent evaluator
+- Lack of funding to plan for or carry out evaluation activities or hire an independent evaluator

-- Lack of time to carry out an evaluation
+- Limited time to carry out an evaluation

 - Lack of necessary data for evaluation